UniAuth/uniauth-backend/README.md

 - Clone the repository to your system using `git clone https://github.com/UniAuth/uniauth-backend`
 - Now open the cloned repository using `cd uniauth-backend`
 - The project depends on numerous npm packages.
-Install them using `yarn install` or `npm install`
+Install them using `npm ci`
-- Run `yarn start:dev` or `npm run start:dev` to launch a development server.
+- Run `npm run start:dev` to launch a development server.
 - Open [localhost:5000](http://localhost:5000) and ensure that the server is running.

 Seems a long process?
 We have an open issue to [create a docker image](https://github.com/UniAuth/uniauth-backend/issues/9) to make this short.
 Help us out by sending a pr.